kylenyh/knyh.github.io/README.md

 Bachelor of Science - Crime and Security Science (2023 to 2026)

 #### Departments
-Department of Security and Crime Science, Department of Engineering Sciences
+Department of Security and Crime Science, Faculty of Engineering Sciences

 #### Societies
 * UCL Artificial Intelligence Society